dbwebb-se/mvc/example/symfony/README.md

 Navigate between pages
 ----------------------------

-Lets add a navbar where we can navigate between the pages on the website.
+Let's add a navbar where we can navigate between the pages on the website.

 ### Add routes to home, about

-Lets add two new routes in the class `LuckyControllerTwig` like this.
+Let's add two new routes in the class `LuckyControllerTwig` like this.

 ```php
     #[Route("/home", name: "home")]